Facultatively eusocial great banded furrow-bee Halictus scabiosae:

 Charles Michener delineates two common types of eusocial hierarchy amongst halictine sweat bees:

-For a very readable account of bee social life check out Charles Michener’s book The social behavior of the bees available online.iv In a later follow up discourse on the Xylocopinae carpenter bee sub family – spanning the Xylocopini, Ceratinini and Allodapini tribes – Michener states that:v
+For a very readable account of bee social life check out Charles Michener’s book The social behavior of the bees.iv In a later follow up discourse on the Xylocopinae carpenter bee sub family – spanning the Xylocopini, Ceratinini and Allodapini tribes – Michener states that:v

 [The] Xylocopinae are not usually thought of as having castes and two of the three major included tribes are not or scarcely mentioned in accounts of social behavior in bees.
 The only Xylocopine tribe treated in detail … [were] called simply the allodapine group of Ceratinini.
 We now know that some species in the other tribes are also, in varying degrees, social.
 Such species have, in some nests, two or more adult females with division of activities among them and sometimes behaviorally recognizable castes.

-With a now very clear delineation of where truly eusocial tribes (bees with a distinct reproductive and worker castes) lie within the bee kingdom (Figure 2.1), we can hazard a guess at the ancient origins of eusociality and their intricate nests.
+With a now very clear delineation of where truly eusocial tribes (bees with a distinct reproductive and worker castes) lie within the bee kingdom (Figure 2.1), we can explore the ancient origins of eusociality and their intricate nests.
+This chart separates the obligatory eusocial corbiculate tribes from the facultatively eusocial tribes that occur with variable frequency elsewhere.

-Figure 2.1 The bees (Number of species that are eusocial):
+Figure 2.1 The bees showing the number of species that are eusocial:

 Red = obligatory eusocial tribes; and